sepen/crux-i686/README.md

 ## License

 All CRUX base ports remain under their respective upstream licenses.
-Overlay modifications and scripts are released under the MIT License.
+Overlay modifications and scripts are released under the GPLv3 License.

 ---